Purpose of Single Use Plastics Bylaw

 DEVELOPMENT INCENTIVE PROGRAM UPDATE

 The Development Incentive Program was approved by Council on August 12, 2019.
-The program underwent an extensive review and a new policy has been adopted.
+The program underwent an extensive review and a new Development Incentives Policy was adopted.

 WHAT IS THE PURPOSE?

 There is currently a need for rental housing- including supportive, affordable rental, and market housing, in the City of Dawson.
 The purpose is to provide financial incentives for projects that provide rental units, supportive housing, and multi-unit residential buildings; and convert vacant properties into more beneficial uses.

 - 5 year tax grants for development of vacant land within the Historic Townsite

 - 10 year tax grants for market rental housing

 - 10 year tax grants for supportive housing or affordable rental housing, PLUS a waiver of development fees and load capacity charges

 - 3 years of a preferred tax grant for secondary suites, PLUS a waiver of development fees, load capacity charges, and parking requirements.

 Community Development Officer